min69u/Reforestation/README.md

-## How do you get two whales in a car?
-Start in England and drive West.
+## How many hipsters does it take to change a lightbulb?
+Oh, it's a really obscure number.
+You've probably never heard of it.